LioK251/mp3converter/README.md

-# 🎵 Audio Converter Web
+# 🎵 MP3 → MIDI CONVERTER

 A powerful web application for converting MP3 audio files to MIDI format using Transkun, with support for YouTube, TikTok, and Discord CDN link downloads.
 The application also includes a QWERTY sheet converter for MIDI files, allowing you to play music directly on your keyboard.